-The X8DTU-6TF+/X8DTU-6F+ has one Universal PCI slot.
-Riser cards installed to the system allow you to add PCI expansion cards (see below).
-The SC119TQ-R700UB chassis can support the use of two standard size (full-height, full-length) expansion cards and one low-profile (5.6" length) expansion card (with pre-installed riser cards).
+The SC219A-R920 chassis can support the use of four standard size (full-height, full-length) expansion cards and two low-profile (5.6" length) expansion card (with pre-installed riser cards).

 PCI Card Installation

 Before installing a PCI add-on card, make sure you power off the system first.
 Begin by removing the top chassis cover.
 Two riser cards should be pre-installed into the system.
 Remove the screws that secure the riser cards to the rear of the chassis then lift the riser card assembly from the chassis.
 Insert the PCI card into the riser card slot, pushing down with your thumbs evenly on both sides of the card - note that the add-on card attaches to the riser card with a single screw.
 After the card has been installed, reinsert the riser card back into the expansion slot on the board, then secure it with the same screws you removed previously.
 Finish by replacing the chassis cover.